ejdostal/Data_projects_TripleTen/04_Superstore_ReturnRate_project_ README.md

 The results of this analysis included a dashboard for monitoring returns by different measures and dimensions, as well as a presentation summarizing key findings of the analysis and proposed next steps.

-Please have a look at the final [presentation ](https://public.tableau.com/views/SuperstoreReturnsPt2/3_Presentation?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) and [dashboard ](https://public.tableau.com/views/MonitoringReturnsDashboard-SuperstoreReturnsPt2/2_MonitoringReturnsDashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) linked here for a full description of results.
+Please have a look at the full [presentation ](https://public.tableau.com/views/SuperstoreReturnsPt2/3_Presentation?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) and [dashboard ](https://public.tableau.com/views/MonitoringReturnsDashboard-SuperstoreReturnsPt2/2_MonitoringReturnsDashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) linked here for a full description of results.